-Despite the need and demand for additional housing units, the U.S. Census reports that housing permits issued in Wisconsin remained nearly flat from 2016 to 2018.
+Despite the need and demand for additional housing units, the U.S. Census reports that housing permits issued in Wisconsin remained nearly flat from 2018 to 2021.
 This reflects a national trend, according to the U.S. Commerce Department, which shows that despite demand for new housing, shortages of skilled labor, available lots and building materials are restricting the supply of new housing units.
-This is despite near multi-year lows in the fixed interest mortgage market, as of August 2019.
-However, in August 2019, the U.S. Commerce Department reported that housing starts for the nation as a whole were up to a 12-year high, suggesting that lower mortgage rates are beginning to influence the housing market as a whole.
-Many economists predict that interest rates will continue to be low over in the short term due to concerns about the economy and likely actions of the Federal Reserve.
-This should continue to stoke the demand for housing as borrowing costs remain below historical averages.
+Recent increases to the fixed-rate mortgage market have further restricted access to housing and housing starts are down slightly in 2022 as compared to 2021.
+Many economists predict that interest rates will continue to be higher in the short term due to likely actions of the Federal Reserve.
+This should continue to negatively impact housing access as well as supply as borrowing costs remain elevated as compared to recent rates.